-- (4) An existing trade sanctions licence has effect on and after the relevant date as if it were a licence which had been issued by the Secretary of State under regulation 34. - (5) Any reference in an existing trade sanctions licence to a provision of the Export Control Order 2008 is to be treated on and after the relevant date as a reference to the corresponding provision of these Regulations (if any).
+(2) An existing trade sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Secretary of State under regulation 45 (trade licences).

+(3) Any reference in an existing trade sanctions licence to-

+- (a) a provision of the 2019 Regulations, or - (b) a provision in any other enactment which was treated as a reference to the corresponding provision of the 2019 Regulations, is to be treated on and after the relevant date as a reference to the corresponding provision of these Regulations.